-Employment status has been the subject of significant media and government focus for some time.
-The "gig economy" model has presented particular difficulties in determining employment status, resulting in a number of well-publicised legal challenges.
+Employment status has been the subject of significant media and Government focus recently, particularly in light of the emerging "gig" economy .
+The "gig" economy model has presented difficulties in determining employment status, resulting in a number of well-publicised legal challenges.